influxdata/docs-v2/content/v2.0/query-data/guides/custom-functions/custom-aggregate.md

 ### Aggregate multiple columns
 Built-in aggregate functions only operate on one column.
-Use the `reduce()` function to create a custom aggregate function that aggregates multiple columns.
+Use `reduce()` to create a custom aggregate function that aggregates multiple columns.

 The following function expects input tables to have `c1_value` and `c2_value` columns and generates an average for each.